Turn Your Card Kit Into Framed Decor | Mixed Media DIY

 |

-Thanks so much for stopping by, and to Heather for being our guest!
+Thanks so much for stopping by, and thanks to Nichol for being our guest!

 Did you know?!
 We’ve made our card kit subscription BETTER THAN EVER!